Ready For Impact Post-Pregnancy? Here’s What You Need To Know First

 I was diagnosed with both a grade 1-2 pelvic organ prolapse as well as a 2-3 separation between my left and right rectus muscles (DRA).
 This was an eye opener and changed how I training myself and my clients.
 It’s a low blow when you feel like you’ve been living this healthy and active lifestyle, only to learn you’ve been possibly doing more harm than good.

-You may find yourself on the hunt for a mom and baby fitness class or something high-impact to get back into pre-pregnancy form, but man
+You may find yourself on the hunt for a mom and baby fitness class or something high-impact to get back into pre-pregnancy form, but many of these well meaning coaches who offer these classes aren’t exactly qualified to coach postpartum women.
+This post explains exactly when you need to know and do when returning to fitness after having a baby.

 During pregnancy, the pelvic floor becomes lax in preparation for birth because of the hormone called relaxin and is especially vulnerable in the third trimester.
 Post-pregnancy, relaxin is still floating around for 3-6 months after you’ve weaned from breastfeeding.
 You read that